What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks: Introduction

 \section{Introduction}

 Large language models (LLMs) have recently demonstrated impressive reasoning abilities across a wide array of tasks.
-These tasks are not limited to natural language processing, but also extend to various language-related applications within scientific domains~\cite{taylor2022galactica, gptmedical, hendrycks2021ethics, hendryckstest2021}.
-Much of the research on the capacity of LLMs in science has been focused on tasks like answering of medical ~\cite{gptmedical} and scientific questions ~\cite{hendrycks2021ethics, hendryckstest2021}.
+These tasks are not limited to natural language processing, but also extend to various language-related applications within scientific domains~\cite{taylor2022galactica, gptmedical, hendrycks2021ethics, chen2022scientific}.
+Much of the research on the capacity of LLMs in science has been focused on tasks such as answering medical ~\cite{gptmedical} and scientific questions ~\cite{hendrycks2021ethics, hendryckstest2021}.
 However, the exploration of their application to practical tasks in the field of chemistry remains underinvestigated.
-Although some studies~\cite{castro2023large,jablonka2023gpt, adllmcode, ramos2023bayesian} have been conducted, they tend to focus on a specific case studies rather than a comprehensive or systematic evaluation.
-The exploration of LLMs' capabilities within the field of chemistry has the potential to revolutionize this domain and expedite research and development activities.
-Thus, the question, \textbf{\textit{``What can LLMs like GPT models do in chemistry?''}} is a compelling topic of inquiry for both AI researchers and chemists.
-In order to address this knowledge gap, we have developed a comprehensive benchmark to provide a preliminary investigation into the abilities of GPT models across a diverse range of practical chemistry tasks.
-Our aim is to gain insights that will be beneficial for both AI researchers and chemists in order to advance the application of GPT models in chemistry.
-For AI researchers, we provide insights into the strengths, weaknesses, and limitations of LLMs in chemistry-related tasks, which can inform further development and refinement of different AI techniques for more effective applications within the field.
-For chemists, our study provides a better understanding of the extent to which they can rely on current GPT models.
+Although some studies~\cite{castro2023large,jablonka2023gpt, adllmcode, ramos2023bayesian} have been conducted, they tend to focus on specific case studies rather than a comprehensive or systematic evaluation.
+The exploration of LLMs' capabilities within the field of chemistry has the potential to revolutionize this domain and expedite research and development activities~\cite{llm_is_future}.
+Thus, the question, \textbf{\textit{``What can LLMs do in chemistry?''}} is a compelling topic of inquiry for both AI researchers and chemists.
+Nevertheless, there exist two challenges that hinder the answer to the topic and the further development of LLMs in chemistry: \begin{itemize}[leftmargin=*] \item Determining the potential capabilities of LLMs in chemistry requires a systematic analysis of both LLMs and the specific requirements of chemistry tasks.
+There are different kinds of tasks in chemistry, some of which can be formulated to tasks solved by LLMs while others may not.
+It is necessary to consider the specific knowledge and reasoning required for each task and assess whether LLMs can effectively acquire and utilize that knowledge. \item Conducting reliable and wide-ranging evaluation requires diverse experimental settings and limitations, that is, careful consideration and standardization of evaluation procedures, dataset curation, prompt design, and in-context learning strategies.
+Additionally, the API call time consumption and the randomness of LLMs limit the size of the testing. \end{itemize} To address this knowledge gap, we (a group of AI researchers and chemists) have developed a comprehensive benchmark to provide a preliminary investigation into the abilities of LLMs across a diverse range of practical chemistry tasks.
+Our aim is to gain insights that will be beneficial to both AI researchers and chemists to advance the application of LLMs in chemistry.
+For AI researchers, we provide insights into the strengths, weaknesses, and limitations of LLMs in chemistry-related tasks, which can inform the further development and refinement of different AI techniques for more effective applications within the field.
+For chemists, our study provides a better understanding of the tasks in which they can rely on current LLMs.
 Utilizing our more extensive experimental setup, a broader range of chemistry tasks can be explored to further evaluate the capabilities of LLMs.